 Heat a large soup pot or dutch oven over medium heat.
 Add 1 tbsp of butter or ghee and heat until it melts.
 Add the onions to the pot, stir to coat in the fat, and then cover and sweat, stirring occasionally, until the onions are soft and translucent, 15-20 minutes.

 Add the roasted cauliflower florets, roasted garlic, and diced potato to the onions.
 Season with salt and pepper, then add enough broth to just barely cover the vegetables (I used about 4 cups).
 Give everything a quick stir and then add the fresh thyme.

 Increase the heat to medium-high, bring the liquid to a boil, then reduce heat to medium-low and simmer until the potatoes are soft, about 20 minutes.

 While the soup is simmering, heat a small skillet over medium high heat.
 Add the pine nuts to the pan and toast, stirring continuously, until the pine nuts are lightly golden brown.
 Remove from heat and set aside.

 Once the potatoes are soft, remove the thyme sprig.
-Blend the soup with an immersion blender (or in a blender in batches) until smooth and creamy.
+Blend the soup with an immersion blender (or in a traditional blender in batches, see notes) until smooth.
 If the soup is too thick, add a bit of extra stock or water, 2 tbsp at a time.
 Taste for seasoning and add salt and pepper to taste.